AlvieTheGreat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 3 - counts the number of directories in the PATH script 4 - lists environment variables. script 5 - lists all local variables and environment variables, and functions.
+script 3 - counts the number of directories in the PATH script 4 - lists environment variables. script 5 - lists all local variables and environment variables, and functions. script 6 -creates a new local variable.Name: BEST.Value: School